C.F. Martin used many bridge designs on his guitars. Here we

 most people assume that the long "through-cut" saddle pre-dated the

-had short saddles before the long saddle appeared.
+bridges had short saddles before the long saddle appeared.

 If you look carefully at the photograph of the ivory saddle above, you